 OFFICIAL WEBSITE: http://travelbarefeet.com

 We are all getting swept up in a tidal wave of change called ‘progress.’
-But somewhere among all this upgrading, updating, and modernizing, it might be a good idea to take a deep breath and check in on what’s being lost.
+But somewhere among all this upgrading, updating, and modernizing, it might be a good idea to take a deep breath and check in on what is being lost.

-Life is moving forward so fast, both technologically and culturally, how do we stay attached to the roots that made us?
-That’s what Reconnecting Roots is all about— taking a moment to reflect on the heritage that’s still all around us.
-And use it to spark conversation across generations.
+Life is moving forward so fast, both technologically and culturally.
+How do we stay attached to the roots that made us?
+That’s what Reconnecting Roots is all about— taking a moment to reflect on the heritage that is still all around us, and using it to spark conversation across generations.

-Reconnecting Roots is a half hour docu-series about American history and progress.
-We liken it to a Ken Burns meets Bill Nye the Science Guy take on history, but Reconnecting Roots has a flavor all it’s own.
-In each episode we explore history, culture, & music and encourage the viewer to ask questions and desire to learn more.
+Reconnecting Roots is a half-hour docu-series about American history and progress.
+We liken it to a Ken Burns meets Bill Nye the Science Guy take on history, but Reconnecting Roots has a flavor all its own.
+In each episode, we explore history, culture, and music; and encourage the viewer to ask questions and strive to learn more.